 Conservation and protectionSea Watch Foundation works tirelessly with environmental and government bodies to provide information, data and evidence leading to the better protection and conservation of cetacean populations in British and Irish waters.
 The conservation of any wild animal or plant is largely dependent upon continuous monitoring.
 Without such data it is impossible to assess and amend status on a regular basis.
 Monitoring populations also enables the identification of general distribution patterns, important areas for different species, behavioural responses to human activities and effects on reproduction.
 Without the monitoring and survey work undertaken by Sea Watch, this information would not be available.
 A comprehensive system of survey and monitoring is crucial for the survival of marine mammals.

 Scientific ResearchSea Watch Foundation initiates projects throughout the UK.
-Intensive studies have taken place in the Hebrides, Grampian region, Irish Sea and English Channel.
+Intensive studies have taken place in the Northern Isles, Hebrides, Grampian region, east coast of England, Irish Sea and English Channel.

 InformationSea Watch Foundation produces fact sheets, posters, films, newsletters, study reports and scientific papers, and has a regularly updated website where recent sightings are posted.